slatedocs/slate/source/includes/_tran-errors.md

 # Transaction Error Codes

+Transactions returned from the [/get_transactions](#get_transactions) endpoint, if they have failed, will have an error code and error message returned with them.
+These are the error codes we return as of version 0.2.

 | Error Code | Meaning |
 | ---------- | ------- |
 | `ACH_ACCT_DNE` | A bank account with the given name does not exist under the user handle's linked accounts. |